 We conduct our operations in a manner intended to satisfy the requirements for qualification as a REIT for U.S. federal income tax purposes.
 U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate rates to the extent that it annually distributes less than 100% of its taxable income.
-We intend to make regular quarterly distributions of all or substantially all of our REIT taxable income to holders of our common stock out of assets legally available for this purpose, if and to the extent authorized by our board of directors.
+We intend to make regular quarterly distributions of all or substantially all of our REIT taxable income to holders of our common and preferred stock out of assets legally available for this purpose, if and to the extent authorized by our board of directors.
 Before we pay any dividend, whether for U.S. federal income tax purposes or otherwise, we must first meet both our operating requirements and debt service on our repurchase agreements and other debt payable.
-If our cash available for distribution is less than our REIT taxable income, we could be required to sell assets or borrow funds to make cash distributions, or we may make a portion of the required distribution in the form of a taxable stock distribution or distribution of debt securities.
-We will make distributions only upon the authorization of our board of directors, including:
+If our cash available for distribution is less than our REIT taxable income, we could be required to sell assets or borrow funds to make cash distributions, or, with respect to our common stock, we may make a portion of the required distribution in the form of a taxable stock distribution or distribution of debt securities.
+We will make distributions only upon the authorization of our board of directors.
+The amount, timing and frequency of distributions will be authorized by our board of directors based upon a variety of factors, including:

 - actual results of operations;

-- our level of retained cash flows:
+- our level of retained cash flows;

 - our ability to make additional investments in our target assets;

-- · restrictions under Maryland law;
+- restrictions under Maryland law;

-- · any debt service requirements;
+- · the terms of our preferred stock;

-- our taxable income;
+- any debt service requirements;

-- · the annual distribution requirements under the REIT provisions of the Code; and
+- · our taxable income;

-- other factors that our board of directors may deem relevant
+- the annual distribution requirements under the REIT provisions of the Code; and - other factors that our board of directors may deem relevant.

 Our ability to make distributions to our stockholders will depend upon the performance of our investment portfolio, and, in turn, upon our Manager's management of our business.
 Distributions will be made quarterly in cash to the extent that cash is available for distribution.
 We may not be able to generate sufficient cash available for distribution to pay distributions to our stockholders.
-In addition, our board of directors may change our distribution policy in the future.
+In addition, our board of directors may change our distribution policy with respect to our common stock in the future.

-We make distributions based on a number of factors, including an estimate of taxable earnings per common share.
-Dividends distributed and taxable and GAAP earnings will typically differ due to items such as fair value adjustments, differences in premium amortization and discount accretion, and nondeductible general and administrative expenses.
-Our dividend per share may be substantially different than our taxable earnings and GAAP earnings per share.
-Our GAAP earnings (loss) per share for the years ended December 31, 2016 and December 31, 2015 were \$3.31 and \$1.76, respectively.
+We make distributions based on a number of factors, including an estimate of taxable earnings.
+Dividends distributed and taxable income will typically differ from GAAP earnings due to items such as fair value adjustments, differences in premium amortization and discount accretion, and nondeductible general and administrative expenses.
+Our common dividend per share may be substantially different than our taxable earnings and GAAP earnings per share.
+Our GAAP earnings per share for the year ended December 31, 2016 was \$3.98.
+Our GAAP earnings per share for the year ended December 31, 2016 was \$3.30.